When is You season 3 on Netflix? What will happen and who is in the cast?

 “We wrote [the finale] hoping that we will get the opportunity to tell more story because we’re really excited with the seeds planted at the end of season two.”

-Each seasons one and two have been primarily based on novels written by Caroline Kepnes, however her third e book is but to be launched.
-It’s unknown it is going to adapt parts of the unreleased novel, or if the present will forge its personal path.
+Each seasons one and two had been primarily based on novels written by Caroline Kepnes, however her third guide is but to be launched.
+It’s unknown it would adapt parts of the unreleased novel, or if the present will forge its personal path.

 Who’s within the solid of You season three?

-The one confirmed solid thus far is Gossip Woman’s Penn Badgley as lovesick serial killer Joe Goldberg and Victoria Pedretti (The Haunting of Hill Home) as equally murderous girlfriend Love Quinn.
+The one confirmed solid to date is Gossip Lady’s Penn Badgley as lovesick serial killer Joe Goldberg and Victoria Pedretti (The Haunting of Hill Home) as equally murderous girlfriend Love Quinn.

 Add Comment